UK Estate Agent Index

 volumeScore = min(100, log10(reviewCount + 1) * 33.33)

-recencyScore = bucketed from the 5 most recent reviews
+recencyScore = bucketed from the 5 reviews Google surfaces per agency

 compositeScore = (ratingScore * 0.6)